Spanish Missions of California

 The discovery of gold in California in 1848 triggered a massive influx of immigrants.
 This rapid population growth made California a prime candidate for statehood.
 In anticipation of statehood, California drafted a constitution in 1849 that prohibited slavery.
 This constitution was ratified by popular vote in the same year.
 On September 9, 1850, President Millard Fillmore signed the California Statehood Act into law, officially admitting California as the 31st state of the United States.

-Today, after suffering much neglect and earthquake damage, the twenty-one missions of Alta California have been either preserved or rebuilt thanks to the joint efforts of various California mission historical societies and Preservation Committees.
+Today, after suffering much neglect and earthquake damage, the twenty-one Spanish missions of Alta California have been either preserved or rebuilt thanks to the joint effort of various California mission historical societies and preservation committees.
 Many mission buildings now include parish churches and museums and have become popular tourist attractions.
 The beauty of their settings, their magnificent architecture, and their controversial Spanish past continue to fascinate the visitors and inspire awe in them.